WinawerLab/vis-mod-course/Banks1991/README.md

 This is the read me text file for the **Banks1991** folder, within the winawerlab/vis-mod-course github repository (https://github.com/WinawerLab/vis-mod-course/tree/master/Banks1991).

+Code in this folder makes an attempt to reproduce spatial frequency limits as a function of eccentricity, for an ideal observer model (Figure 3 and 5) from the Banks et al. (1991) paper.

+Results can be obtained by running the script: s_mainAnalysis.m **Figure 3 and 5** can be obtained by running the script: s_visualizeResults.m

 This repository is Matlab based and uses the ISETBio toolbox (https://github.com/isetbio/isetbio).

 There is a ToolboxToolbox registration file in the forked Winawer lab ToolboxRegistry called 'VisualModelingGradCourse'.
-If you use the ToolboxToolbox (https://github.com/ToolboxHub/ToolboxToolbox), you can type tbUse('VisualModelingGradCourse') to add this repository to your paths.
+If you use the ToolboxToolbox (https://github.com/ToolboxHub/ToolboxToolbox), you can type

-Code in this folder makes an attempt to reproduce spatial frequency limits as a function of eccentricity, for an ideal observer model (Figure 3 and 5) from the Banks et al. (1991) paper.

-Results can be obtained by running the script: s_mainAnalysis.m Figure 3 and 5 can be obtained by running the script: s_visualizeResults.m
+`tbUse('VisualModelingGradCourse')`
+to add this repository to your paths.

 ## Folder structure: